KatarzynaJonczyk/3Dprinter_manual/docs/4. General information/Printer description.md

 *View of the print chamber.*

-16.Pyrometer Window Module and camera / 17.Print Bed / 18.Feed Bed
+16.Pyrometer window module and camera / 17.Print Bed / 18.Feed Bed

 ![View of the print chamber](/description7.png)